 Her very own revel in with a possible concussion as a child:

-“To my know-how I’ve in no way had a concussion. however, I did play softball.
-And that I take into account one time where I used to be run over on the plate as a catcher And I did have my bell rung and felt fuzzy.
+“To my know-how, I’ve in no way had a concussion.
+However, I did play softball.
+And that I take into account one time when I used to be run over on the plate as a catcher, And I did have my bell rung and felt fuzzy.
 Manifestly, nobody pulled me out.
 Nobody idea I had a concussion.
 I got higher.
 The whole thing is exceptional.
-So undiagnosed concussion?
-Likely. however, officially, fortuitously, no.”a
+Such an undiagnosed concussion?
+Likely.
+However, officially, fortuitously, no.” a